calblueprint/peoplepower-web/README.md

 4. Run `yarn install`.
 This might take a little bit of time.
 5. Run `yarn start`.
 This starts the development server, and should open a tab with the url `localhost:3000` where you can find the People Power web app.
 If the tab doesn't open up normally, you can type `localhost:3000` in your browser manually to open it.
-6. To verify that you've done step two correctly, run `REACT_APP_AIRTABLE_API_KEY={YOUR AIRTABLE API KEY HERE} yarn test`.
-This command passes in an environment variable acccessible by `REACT_APP_AIRTABLE_API_KEY`, and runs tests locally.
+6. To verify that you've done step two correctly, run `AIRTABLE_API_KEY={YOUR AIRTABLE API KEY HERE} yarn test`.
+This command passes in an environment variable acccessible by `AIRTABLE_API_KEY`, and runs tests locally.
 This should take about 30s to a minute, and if you've done everything so correctly so far, all tests shoulld pass.

 Congrats!
 You now have a working version of the People power on your local machine ✨